Quantum optics in MATLAB: Quantum states in MATLAB

 \subsection{Number States}

 The number states are the most fundamental quantum states of a quantized electromagnetic (EM) field.
-The state $\ket{n}$ represents a field having $n$ photons.
+The number state $\ket{n}$ represents a field having $n$ photons.

-In MATLAB, we represent a number state $\ket{n}$ with a column matrix in which the element at the ($n+1$)th position is 1, while the others are 0.
-The vacuum state is represented by a column matrix in which the first element is 1 and the others are 0.\\
+In MATLAB, we represent a number state $\ket{n}$ with a column matrix in which the element at the ($n+1$)th position is 1, while the other elements are 0.
+Accordingly, the vacuum state $\ket{0}$ is represented by a column matrix in which the first element is 1 and the others are 0.\\

 \textbf{Trick:} Consider each column of an identity matrix to represent a number state.\\

 \textbf{{Code for number states (vacuum state, single-photon state, and two-photon state):}}

 The outputs are: